chris-ernst/fabacademy-challenge-2/README.md

 ## Replicability

-Level of clarity and detail of the documentation material (photos, video, text, etc) How did you fabricate it (fabrication processes and materials) We started out by sketching various iterations of the structure.
+How did you fabricate it (fabrication processes and materials)

+We started out by sketching various iterations of the structure.
 We first created a cardboard prototype to understand the dimensions and functionality of the box.

 <p float="left">